The Morning Download: Sony, Recovering from Massive Hack, Seeks Cybersecurity Experts - btbirkett@gmail.com - Gmail

 extending life and healing bodies go shopping for venues outside of the US

-because the regulatory process is so onerous and time-consuming
+because the regulatory process is so onerous and time-consuming that the

 scientists literally don’t feel they can wade through it and don’t want to